cscw2015/maverick/Interim/Interim.md

 - emerging opportunities in electronic communications
 - more ownership of home PC’s
 - goal of citizen and customer communication [11]
+- "To increase the government’s level of quality service by making the paper-driven or counter-based services more convenient and accessible to citizens and businesses."
+[18]

 #####Methodology to evaluate use of e-government

 - in Corpus Christi, Texas, used case study approach
-- data included experiences of co-author, interviews with select individuals and archival records
+- data included experiences of co-author, interviews with select individuals and archival records [11]

 #####Implementation of e-government in Corpus Christi

-- site went live in late October 1999
+- site went live in late October 1999 [11]
 - cost of implementing site in 1999 was approx. $13,000.
 - Internet site replicated as Intranet for city employees, includes city directory, city policies, training calendars, a bulletin board, other communications important to employees
 - forms and applications online, from printable to e-mailable, building permits, job applications, utility bills, parking and traffic ticket payment and info
 - staff trained by Communication and Quality Management dept. in Adobe Acrobat 4.0, Adobe ImageReady and Macromedia DreamWeaver

-######Challenges of e-government

-- people creating fake sites and getting the city to include them (eg. Fire Dept)
-- putting building permits online (sensitivity)
-- people not using online services after major investment
-- requests to put job applications, engineering plans online
-- different than e-business in 3 main respects: Access, Structure, Accountability
-- Access: business can choose its customers; city cannot
-	- lack of access to e-government furthers economic inequality
+#####Benefits of e-government

-	- people with disabilities need dedicated web programming to access site
-	- public forums elicit hate speech, so tough to include them on city websites
-- Structure: decision-making more dispersed in public sector than business
+- increased government accountability to citizens
+- greater public access to information and a more efficient, cost-effective government
+- the success and acceptance of e-government initiatives, such as onlinevoting and licence renewal [19]
-- Accountability: constraint
+- [20]
-	- once project is funded, can be micro-managed to ensure correct performance [11]

 ####Open Source